Skip to content

 I received an email from norton-renewal-alert.com — what should I do?

 Do not click any link or call any number.
-Delete the email.
+Delete the message immediately.
 Report to FTC at reportfraud.ftc.gov and FBI IC3 at ic3.gov.
 Verify directly at norton.com — type the URL yourself.

 What is norton-renewal-alert.com used for?